 One reason that I like to use synthesizers in this work is that you can control the harmonics by changing waveforms – an easy thing to do on the older analog synths.
 The Mini Moog, Memory Moog and Roland Super Jupiter are excellent for this.
 They have independent oscillators (sound generators) for which you can choose the frequencies and waveforms independently.

 In the studio I have an assortment of analog and digital synthesizers as well as an extensive orchestral digital sample library.
-The analog synths are very warm and full, the digital synths have a bright, crisp and very complex sound structure and the sampler enables me to digitally record a person’s voice and then play a choir of their own voice – in pitch – when and where appropriate.
+Analog synths are very warm and full.
+Digital synths have a bright, crisp and very complex sound structure.
+For personal music pieces, the sampler enables me to digitally record a person’s voice and then play a choir of their own voice – in pitch – when and where appropriate.

 Learning to flow is a good use of energy.
 It’s hard to dance the foxtrot when the band is playing a waltz.

 Thank you for allowing me to share some of my ideas about music and sound with you.
 I am most grateful for the opportunity to create the accompanying music.
-It is and continues to be a truly magical experience.
-Best wishes always.
+It continues to be a truly magical experience.